Race number and timing tag

 We have a limited number of disabled parking spaces available – please contact firstname.lastname@example.org at least a week before the run if you require one.

-- Portable toilets on the Village Green, including a urinal block.
+We have portable toilets on the Village Green, including a urinal block.
 Please do not use the Portable toilets for getting changed as this can cause queues.

 There won’t be enough for everyone to spend a penny five minutes before the start of the race.
 Please plan ahead!